ftrackhq/ftrack-perforce-location/doc/source/known_issues.rst

 Cause
 .....

-The view of the project depot has not been properly added to the p4 configuration for the current user.
+The project depot view was incorrectly added to the p4 configuration for the current user.

 Error
 .....
-This means the view perforce is referring to , usually the project itself, is not correctly mapped.
+The above means that the view Perforce is referring to (the project) is incorrectly mapped.

 .. image:: /image/publish-view-error.png